Drekkg/bug-alert-frontend66/README.md

 **Colours**
 The colour choice in Bug alert was made in the hopes of not distracting the user from the information.
 The buttons are coloured to draw attention to them.
 The colours for the different priorities helps make them stick out and help the user to quickly decide which issues to tackle.
 For the alerts I used the standard bootstrap colours with minimal customisation.

+**Icons**
+I purposely chose not to use any icons in this project.
+Icons that were initialy used were removed after the realisation that they just cluttered up the user interface, distracted and confused test users.
+Icons alone are not enough to convey to users what, for example a button or link does, they always need a label.
+Therefore having a label and an icon cluttered the U.I making for a negative user experience.

 ## Agile Project

 https://github.com/users/Drekkg/projects/9